This article was updated June 26, 2020, to reflect new information from the CDC.

 So how can you know whether you are dealing with allergies, a common cold, the flu or COVID-19?

 The biggest difference is the shortness of breath associated with COVID-19.
 The flu or cold does not cause shortness of breath unless it progresses to pneumonia.
 Other symptoms of COVID-19 are fever and dry cough.
-On April 27, 2020, the CDC expanded the list of symptoms to include chills, repeated shaking with chills, muscle pain, headache, sore throat and new loss of taste or smell..
+On April 27, 2020, the Centers for Disease Control and Prevention (CDC) expanded the list of symptoms to include chills, repeated shaking with chills, muscle pain, headache, sore throat and new loss of taste or smell.
+On June 25, 2020, the CDC, again added three new symptoms to the list.
+The complete list of symptoms are:

 A cold, which could be triggered by more than 200 different viruses, can make you miserable but is relatively harmless.
 It usually clears up by itself after a period of time, although it can sometimes lead to a secondary infection, such as an ear infection.
 Common cold symptoms include sneezing, stuffy nose, sore throat and mild to moderate chest discomfort and cough.